Graphene: Electronic properties

-However, if the in-plane direction is no longer infinite, but confined, its electronic structure would change.
-They are referred to as graphene nanoribbons.
-If it is "zig-zag", the bandgap would still be zero.
-If it is "armchair", the bandgap would be non-zero.
+If the in-plane direction is confined rather than infinite, its electronic structure changes.
+These confined structures are referred to as graphene nanoribbons.
+If the nanoribbon has a "zig-zag" edge, the bandgap remains zero.
+If it has an "armchair" edge, the bandgap is non-zero.

-Graphene's hexagonal lattice can be regarded as two interleaving triangular lattices.
-This perspective was successfully used to calculate the band structure for a single graphite layer using a tight-binding approximation.
+Graphene's honeycomb structure can be viewed as two interleaving triangular lattices.
+This perspective has been used to calculate the band structure for a single graphite layer using a tight-binding approximation.

 Electronic spectrum

-Electrons propagating through graphene's honeycomb lattice effectively lose their mass, producing quasi-particles that are described by a 2D analogue of the Dirac equation rather than the Schrödinger equation for spin-1/2 particles.
+Electrons propagating through the graphene honeycomb lattice effectively lose their mass, producing quasi-particles described by a 2D analogue of the Dirac equation rather than the Schrödinger equation for spin-1/2 particles.

 Dispersion relation

-The cleavage technique led directly to the first observation of the anomalous quantum Hall effect in graphene in 2005, by Geim's group and by Philip Kim and Yuanbo Zhang.
-This effect provided direct evidence of graphene's theoretically predicted Berry's phase of massless Dirac fermions and the first proof of the Dirac fermion nature of electrons.
-These effects had been observed in bulk graphite by Yakov Kopelevich, Igor A. Luk'yanchuk, and others, in 2003–2004.
+The cleavage technique led directly to the first observation of the anomalous quantum Hall effect in graphene in 2005 by Geim's group and by Philip Kim and Yuanbo Zhang.
+This effect provided direct evidence of graphene's theoretically predicted Berry's phase of massless Dirac fermions and proof of the Dirac fermion nature of electrons.
+These effects were previously observed in bulk graphite by Yakov Kopelevich, Igor A. Luk'yanchuk, and others, in 2003–2004.